mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step3.md

 ```

 ## Register GraphQL services
 For GraphQL to work, you need to register the GraphQL services and specify that you want to use the OrderQuery class as the Query for this server.
-Add the following code before the line with builder.Build().
+Add the following code before the line with builder.Build() to achieve both these things.

 ```csharp
 builder.Services.AddGraphQLServer()